AkerBP/deos-cognite-functions-template/README.md

     file_id=uploaded.id,
 )
 ```
-The `file_id` is assigned the id of the newly created file.
+The `file_id` is assigned the id of the newly created zip file.
 ### 3. Set up schedule
 Finally, we set up a schedule for our function.
 Here, we want the function to run every 15 minutes.
 This is specified using the cron expression `*/15 * * * *`.
 The function receives necessary input data `data_dict` through the `data` argument.
 The schedule is instantiated by
 ```